PiusNyakoojo/golang_chat_example/README.md

 to the end of the value.
 Of course this is if you clone this repository to your Desktop :)

-2) open terminal and change directory to ne root of the project
+2) Open terminal and change directory to ne root of the project

 ```
 cd Desktop/golang_chat_example
 ```

-3) open git bash terminal and enter:
+3) Open git bash terminal and enter:

 ```
 go run src/server/server.go